How do you die from Alzheimer's? Experts tackle how to handle the last stage of life with Alzheimer's disease and other forms of dementia.

 we don’t see in society nowadays, and what

 more people died at home, is that dying is a

 process, and it can be a very slow journey.”

 At a very basic level, even someone with advanced dementia is aware of the atmosphere around them, so if people are distressed around them, the person will pick up on that.

-Being Patient: What questions should people ask their family care doctors about this stage of life?
+Being Patient: What questions should people ask their family care doctors about this stage of life with Alzheimer’s?

-Being Patient: Jasja, were you able to gage how much pain your mother was in, in that final stage?
+Being Patient: Jasja, were you able to gage how much pain your mother was in, in that final stage of Alzheimer’s?

 Jasja De Smedt Kotterman: No, my mother was a very strong person, she had a very high threshold for pain, and we were always concerned about her comfort.
 We asked her if she was in pain and she’d always say, “No, I’m fine,” but it was that last day before we administered the morphine where she was pointing to her chest and nodding when we said, “Does it hurt?”
 We could tell that she really was in distress then.
 But once the morphine was administered, it was hard to tell.
 She had very labored breathing and I was worried that was causing her some stress, but the doctors and nurses told us that was kind of normal, and that she probably wasn’t feeling any discomfort.
 It was two and a half days that we held vigil with her on the morphine, and I think she was comfortable the whole time.
 That was really comforting.

 Being Patient: Dr. Sampson, do researchers know how much someone who’s dying from Alzheimer’s can understand when loved ones speak to them?

 Dr. Liz Sampson: We know very little about where people are.
 You can get very hung up thinking about medical things, but at a very basic level, even someone with advanced dementia is aware of the atmosphere around them, so if people are distressed around them, the person will pick up on that.
 It’s about thinking holistically, so they may preserve certain senses.